Nigeria Diplomatic Profile

 Diplomatic

-Nigeria’s closest diplomatic partners are Morocco, Turkey, and Benin.
+Nigeria’s closest diplomatic partners are Morocco, Turkey, and United States.
 Most adversarial: North Korea, Russia, and Niger.

 Regime Relations